-Credit policies and guides: A suite of retail credit risk policies and guides are maintained, or overseen, by the Credit Risk function.
+Credit policies and guides: A suite of retail credit risk policies and supporting guides are maintained by the Credit Risk function.
 These policies define the minimum requirements for the management of credit activities across the credit life cycle.
-The guides comprise specific product and customer related thresholds that in turn seek to ensure the Group is operating within agreed retail credit risk appetite.
+The guides also comprise specific product and customer related thresholds that in turn seek to ensure the Group is operating within agreed retail credit Risk Appetite parameters.

-Monitoring and reporting: Management information is produced covering all lending portfolios which are tailored to meet the requirements of different audiences within the overall governance framework.
-Key risk indicators with supporting limits and tolerances allow the Group to track performance against risk appetite and identify any emerging trends that could act as an early warning that performance could move outside approved risk appetite thresholds, thereby allowing mitigating actions to be taken.
+Monitoring and reporting: Management information is produced covering all lending portfolios which is tailored to meet the requirements of different audiences within the overall governance framework.
+Key risk indicators with supporting limits and tolerances allow the Group to track performance against Risk Appetite and identify any emerging trends that could act as an early warning that performance could move outside approved Risk Appetite thresholds, thereby allowing mitigating actions to be taken to address such trends.